2-Drinfel'd double symmetry of the 4d Kitaev model: Preliminaries

 \subsubsection{Classification of 2-groups}

 As we shall mainly be interested in topological field theories, we only need to work with equivalence classes of 2-groups.
-More precisely, we consider the 2-group $G=G_{-1}\rightarrow G$, as a 2-term complex of groups, only up to chain homotopies.
+More precisely, we consider 2-group $\mathbb{G}=G_{-1}\rightarrow G$ only up to chain homotopies.